Markovian Quantum Neuroevolution for Machine Learning: numerical results for the cancer dataset

-Our results are summarized in Fig.~\ref{fig:cancer dataset}.
-In Fig.~\ref{fig:cancer dataset}(a), we randomly choose the initial variational parameters when training the generated quantum classifiers at each generation.
-The MQNE algorithm outputs a quantum circuit (with $88$ variational parameters) with fitness $94.6\%$ at the tenth generation.
-The corresponding path for this circuit on the directed graph reads $ [737 \rightarrow 895 \rightarrow 105 \rightarrow 417 \rightarrow 737 \rightarrow 675 \rightarrow 429 \rightarrow 705 \rightarrow 417 \rightarrow 673 \rightarrow 449 \rightarrow 713 \rightarrow 800 \rightarrow 705 \rightarrow 745 \rightarrow 644 \rightarrow 625 \rightarrow 314 \rightarrow 377 \rightarrow 519 \rightarrow 377 \rightarrow 650] $, where the numbers denotes the labels of the nodes of the graph.
-We note that, although the path seems longer than that for the MINST example in the main text, the number of gates involved in the corresponding circuit is in fact on the same order ($46$ versus $44$ gates).
 In Fig.~\ref{fig:cancer dataset}(b), we plot the average accuracy and loss for both the training and validation datasets as a function of the number of epochs during the training process.
-After training, the performance of this quantum classifier is also tested on the testing dataset and a accuracy of $94.6\%$ is obtained.
+After training, the performance of this quantum classifier is also tested on the testing dataset and an accuracy of $94.6\%$ is obtained.
 We mention that the numerical simulations of training the quantum classifiers are based on the Julia language \cite{Bezanson2017Julia} and Yao.jl \cite{Luo2020Yao} framework, throughout the paper.
 Fig.~\ref{fig:cancer dataset} (c) and (d) are analogous to Fig.~\ref{fig:cancer dataset} (a) and (b) respectively, but with fixed initial parameters during the training process.